 This article is the second part of my series on Psychic Detectives.
-Just like dreams, the visions and energy work of such individuals offer clues to the meaning, purpose and nature of life.
+Just like dreams, the visions and energy work of such individuals that help find missing people, offer clues to the meaning, purpose and nature of life.

-Phil Jordan is a renowned psychic who was the subject of my first article in the series.
-What this article uncovers, and the supporting evidence for events, will shock most readers.
+Phil Jordan is a renowned psychic who was the subject of my first article in this series.
+What this article uncovers will shock most readers – psychic investigators can indeed be incredibly accurate purveyors of information in relation to missing people.
 Similarly to my own dreams where I have seen through victim and perpetrator eyes, Phil Jordan uses this kind of gift during his waking impressions at crime scenes.
-What he accurately uncovers about the crime demonstrates his psychic talents and leads police to hard evidence.
+What he accurately uncovers about the crime demonstrates his psychic talents and leads police to incredibly hard evidence.

 In 1981, farmer, James Ralph McGrane, was found dead in his basement in Schuyler County, New York.
-There was some blood on the ground floor on a door.
-Police believed that foul play was involved as there had been blunt force trauma to his jaw and clear signs of a struggle in the house.
+Blood had been discovered on a door on the ground floor.
+Police believed that foul play was involved as there had been blunt force trauma to the victim’s jaw as well as clear signs of a struggle in the house.

-Psychic Phil Jordan is contacted by the family of Ralph McGrane and is sent a hat that the victim wore.
-Mr Jordan used psychometry in order to receive images related to the man.
+Psychic Phil Jordan was contacted by the family of Ralph McGrane and sent a hat that the victim wore.
+Mr Jordan used a psychic technique called psychometry in order to receive images related to the man through touch.
 He perceived that Ralph was a loner who lived alone.
 He saw places that he had visited such as bars with snooker tables and a post office.
 Phil sees a poor looking man with a large wad of money.
 He concludes from his visions that it was a burglary gone wrong.
 This is more impressive since he had not even been to the residence to witness that it had been turned over inside by people who appeared to be looking for something.

 Jordan’s accurate report, including information not released to the public, led to him being called to the crime scene by police.

-Jordan stated that a post office had some significance to the case and the police officer confirmed that this was the last place Mr McGrane had been seen.
+Jordan again stated that a post office had some significance to the case and the police officer confirmed that this was the last place Mr McGrane had been seen before being found dead.

-When it comes to crime scenes it may be possible to second guess what has happened based on the way that objects and police markings at the scene may be laid out.
-For example, at this crime scene broken plates could clearly be seen indicating some kind of physical struggle.
-However, Phil’s accuracy was incredible.
-He even noted how he felt that the perpetrators killed Ralph on the ground floor and had then taken his body into the basement.
+There was a lot of information that may have been easily translatable from the crime scene.
+On this occasion, broken plates could clearly be seen, indicating some kind of physical struggle.
+However, Phil’s accuracy was impressive; he even noted how he felt the perpetrators killed Ralph on the ground floor and had then taken his body into the basement.

 More uncannily, Phil noted how the criminals had then raided the house for money and took some firearms.
-Perhaps it is possible that Jordan may have seen some kind of evidence of gun ownership around the house – a case, hunting trophies, ammunition or licenses, but this may be unlikely and does not account for what Mr Jordan did next.
+The state of the house probably suggested some kind of robbery.
+Perhaps it is also possible that Jordan may have seen some evidence of gun ownership in the house – a case, hunting trophies, ammunition or licenses, but this may be unlikely and does not account for what Mr Jordan did next.

 Phil believed that the murderers had left the house in disarray and argued over whether they should take the guns.
 He said that they decided to dump the guns in some bushes opposite the house just before their getaway.